-The fishbox hatch drain rail drains by gravity to a thru-hull fitting in the hull near the fishbox pump.
-The seacock valve on the thru-fitting should be open during normal operation.
+The fishbox hatch gutter drains by gravity to a seacock valve on a thru-fitting in the hull.
+The access is located below the porta potty.
+The seacock valve should be open during normal operation.

 Bow Storage Compartments/Coolers & Rod Lockers